Flourished Peony: Filming

-The filming began on January 2, 2024 and wrapped up on July 25 of the same year.
+The filming began on January 2, 2024, and wrapped up on July 25 of the same year.
 Both Flourished Peony and In the Name of Blossom were filmed together at the same time.
 Yang Zi and Li Xian acted in the lead roles.
-This series is their third collaboration after the 2019 hit television series Go Go Squid! and the 2020 film Soul Snatcher.
+This series is their second on-screen collaboration following their 2019 hit television series Go Go Squid!.